nekonaute/roborobo3/roborobo3/_README.txt

 ** VERY QUICK START **

-Check the TemplateWander and TemplateRandomwalk projects.
+Check the Template* projects in prj/ (start with TemplateRandomwalk, then TemplateBoids).
 Everything you need is there.
 Launch with:
-- for TemplateWander: ./roborobo -l config/template_wander_bigrobots.properties
+- for TemplateRandomwalk: './roborobo -l config/template_wander_bigrobots.properties' or './roborobo -l config/template_wander_smallrobots.properties'
-- for TemplateRandomwalk: ./roborobo -l config/template_randomwalk.properties
+- for TemplateBoids: ./roborobo -l config/template_boids.properties

-TemplateRandomwalk contains a lot of comments and example of code.
+Both projects contain a lot of comments and example of code.

-If you want to start coding, I would suggest you do not modify existing code and keep it for reference.
+If you want to start coding, I suggest you do not modify existing code and keep it for reference.
 To create a new project, that is quite easy.
-Let's assume you want to clone the TemplateRandomwalk project:
+Let's assume you want to clone the TemplateRandomwalk project.
+The following shows how to clone an existing project, then to compile and run the new project:

 STEP 1: cloning a project
     <from roborobo root directory>
     cd prj/
-    python clone_project.py TemplateRandomwalk MyOwnProject STEP 2: creating a configuration file ("properties" file)
+    python clone_project.py TemplateRandomwalk MyOwnProject

+STEP 2: creating a configuration file ("properties" file)
     <from roborobo root directory>
     cd config/
     cp template_randomwalk.properties myownproject.properties
     <then edit myownproject.properties to change ConfigurationLoaderObjectName parameter value to: "MyOwnProjectConfigurationLoader">

 STEP 3: re-compile and run.
     Linux:
         ./makefile-manager -a MyOwnProject
         make clean
-        make
+        make  (or 'make -jXX' if you have XX cores on your computer.
+Will compile faster.)
         ./roborobo -l config/myownproject.properties
     Mac OS X with Xcode:
         add missing files to the project: